How to Enjoy Great Music

 If this is my first orchestra concert, what should I expect?

-An SPO concert is the first concert for a number of our guests.
-Our Music Director usually introduces concerts by sharing his insights about the work and what inspired some of the composers featured.
-Then it’s up to you to sit back and feel the rhythms, enjoy the tunes and notice how the music varies in intensity to trigger a range of emotions.
+A SPO concert is sometimes the first classical music concert for our guests.
+Our Music Director usually introduces concerts by sharing his insights about the work and what inspired the featured composer(s).
+Then, it’s up to you to sit back and feel the rhythms, enjoy the tunes and notice how the music varies in intensity to trigger a range of emotions.
 Don’t forget to also watch the musicians, their expressions, actions and interactions with each other and the conductor.

 Can I take videos or photographs?
 Can I use a cell phone?